Start here for links to information on exams, course requirements, job opportunities, and more.

 Information on Dates, Deadlines, and Past Exams

-- Check out this article or this article for helpful information about how to participate in the academic job market.
+- Check out this article for helpful information about how to participate in the academic job market.

 - Job Openings for Economists is a good resource for academic as well as government and/or research institute openings.